This post may contain affiliate links. Learn more.

 If possible, use a towel or your elbow to turn off the faucet.
 You’ll avoid transferring germs to your newly-scrubbed hands.

-Dry your hands with a clean towel or under an air dryer and make sure to jump into nice bathrobe afterward.
+Dry your hands with a clean towel or under an air dryer, and make sure to jump into a nice bathrobe afterward.

 Body cleansing – Bar soap vs. body wash